Michelle F. Moseley Counseling, PLLC

 WHEN?

-This live, online continuing education opportunity will be presented on various dates and times in order to best meet the schedules and CE needs of a variety of mental health professionals.
+This live, online continuing education opportunity was presented on various dates and times during 2024 in order to best meet the schedules and CE needs of a variety of mental health professionals.
+There is ONE MORE OPPORTUNITY to attend this webinar in 2024.

 Dates/Times include: